Emmanuel College, Cambridge: Student life

 The Emmanuel College Students Union (ECSU) is the society of all undergraduate students at Emmanuel College.
 It provides a shop, a bar, a common room, and funding for sports and other societies.
 ECSU's Executive Committee is elected at the end of Michaelmas Term each year.
 The ECSU committee is staffed by undergraduates and holds such positions as President, Welfare Officer, and Ents Officer amongst others.

 The Emmanuel College Middle Combination Room (Emma MCR) is the society of all postgraduate students at Emmanuel College.
-The Room itself is a comfortable and well-equipped space in the Queen's Building.
+The Room itself is a comfortable and well-equipped space in Furness Lodge.
 The MCR committee organises regular social events for graduate students, including well-attended formal dinners in hall every few weeks.

 Sports and societies

 There are numerous student societies and sports clubs at Emmanuel College.
 Sports clubs include tennis, badminton, cricket, squash, rugby, football, hockey and netball.
-Societies include the Emmanuel College Music Society (ECMS), the Christian Union, the Mountaineering Club, the recently relaunched Emmanuel College Art and Photography Society, the Emmanuel Vegan Society, the Politics and Economics Society, ROAR (the college satirical newspaper) and the Emma A soc.
-Funding for societies, old and new, comes from the Emmanuel College Students Union (ECSU).
+Societies include the Emmanuel College Music Society (ECMS), the Christian Union, the Mountaineering Society, the Emmanuel Vegan Society, the Politics and Economics Society, ROAR (the college satirical newspaper), and the Emmanuel College Board Games Society.
+Funding for societies comes from the Emmanuel College Students Union (ECSU).

 People associated with Emmanuel

 Former students

 Emmanuel graduates were prominently involved in the settling of British colonies in North America.
 Of the first 100 university graduates in New England, one third were graduates of Emmanuel.
 Harvard University, the first college in the United States, was organised on the model of Emmanuel as it was then run.
 Harvard is named for John Harvard (BA, 1632), an Emmanuel graduate.
-Emmanuel and Harvard maintain relations via student exchanges such as the Herchel Smith scholarships, the Harvard Scholarship, the Paul Williams Scholarship, and the Gomes lecture and dinner held each February at Emmanuel in honour of the late Peter Gomes, erstwhile minister at Harvard's Memorial Church.
+Emmanuel and Harvard maintain relations via student exchanges such as the Herchel Smith scholarships, the Harvard Scholarship, the Paul Williams Scholarship, and the Gomes lecture and dinner held each February at Emmanuel in honour of Peter Gomes, erstwhile minister at Harvard's Memorial Church.

 Early Emmanuel graduates included several translators of the 1611 Authorised Version of the Bible, for example Laurence Chaderton and William Branthwaite.

 Fictional characters who have been said to have gone to Emmanuel include Jonathan Swift's Lemuel Gulliver.
 It is implied that Sebastian Faulks's eponymous Engleby and Thomas Richardson also matriculated at Emmanuel.
 The protagonist in Samuel Butler's novel The Way of All Flesh also went to Emmanuel.
-The uncompleted Doctor Who serial Shada was also partly filmed in the college, with the character Professor Chronotis having rooms in New Court.
+The uncompleted Doctor Who serial Shada was partly filmed in the college, with the character Professor Chronotis having rooms in New Court.